Summer Sessions

 America as a cultural unity; geographical background.
 Cultures of the Mayans, Incas and Aztecs.
 Hispanidad; outline of Spanish culture.
 Discovery and conquest of America.
 Colonization, culturization of Spanish-America.
 Independence.

-SPAN 335 History of Spanish Art (UD)
+SPAN 341 Survey of Spanish Literature I (UD)

-SPAN 340 Survey of Spanish Literature (UD)
+SPAN 342 Survey of Spanish Literature II (UD)

-The beginning of prose.
-The literature of the XIV Century.
-The XV Century.
-Humanism.
-The Renaissance.
-The pastoral novel.
-Introduction to the Siglo de Oro.
-Theater before Lope.
-Chivalric books.
-Cervantes.
-The Picaresque Novel.
-The Baroque.
-The Conceptismo.
-The School of Calderon.
+From the XVIII Century to Modern Times.
 The XVIII Century: characteristics.
+Decline of traditional lyrics and novels.
 The Neoclassic theater.
 Lyrics and fabulists.
 The XIX century.
 Origins of Romanticism.
+Romantic lyrics.
 The Novel: Costumbrismo.
+Critics of the Romantic Period.
+Post-Romantic Lyrics.
 The realistic theater.
 The realistic novel.
 The regional novel.
 The Generation of ’98 and Modernism: the essay and theater.
+Rejuvenescence of the Generation of ’98.
 The Generation of ’27: poetry and theater.
 The Generation of ’36: novel, theater and poetry.
+The postwar generation: novel, poetry and theater.
+Outside reading of representative works.
+Written reports.

 SPAN 352 Survey of Spanish-American Literature (UD / G)